jbakse/compform_site/content/pixels/index.md

 ### Video Memory

-Modern video pipelines are complicated, but at a basic level, they work something like this: The red, green, and blue brightness values of every pixel on a display are stored in the computer's RAM.
+Modern video pipelines are complicated, but at a basic level, they work something like this: the red, green, and blue brightness values of every pixel on a display are stored in the computer's RAM.
 In computers with a dedicated video card, this data is usually stored on the video card's VRAM.
 Once per display refresh, the video hardware reads this data from memory, pixel by pixel, and sends it to the display over a display interface like DVI or HDMI.
 Hardware in the display receives this data and updates the brightness of each pixel as needed.
 If you change the values in the RAM, you will see the changes reflected on the screen.

 The memory used to store the screen's image is called the video buffer or framebuffer.
 Direct access to the screen's framebuffer is pretty unusual on modern computers, and high-level libraries like p5.js don't (and can't) provide it.
-But P5.js does give you access to a pixel buffer storing the image shown on your sketch's canvas.
+But p5.js does give you access to a pixel buffer storing the image shown on your sketch's canvas.
 When you call drawing functions like `rect()` and `ellipse()`, p5.js updates the appropriate values in this buffer.
 The buffer is then composited into the rendered webpage by the browser.
 The browser window is composited onto the display's framebuffer by the operating system and video hardware.
 The p5.js library provides two ways to directly read and set the color of a single pixel: `get()/set()` and the `pixels[]` array.
 Using `get()` and `set()` is easier, but using the `pixels[]` array is faster.
 This chapter has examples for using both.

 <div class="callout">